 Like many people of my generation, I first discovered The Prisoner through the Channel 4 repeats in the early 1980s – before that, it was something you'd heard of (it was occasionally mentioned in the pages of Starburst and Doctor Who Monthly) but had no real idea what it was.
 I was 14, which was probably the right age to discover The Prisoner.
 To a teenage boy, it seemed like the best thing ever, in a way it probably wouldn't to a man in his forties.
 And indeed, I can't put my hand on my heart 35 years later and say it's the best tv show I've ever seen, because it patently isn't – not when you've read proper books and seen things like Edge of Darkness or Secret Army or I Claudius.
 Indeed, it's a show that demonstrates most of the tropes of the ITC action shows – although it's trying to do something more intellectually worthwhile with them.
 I still applaud it, and gain a great deal of satisfaction when I watch it again.

 But one thing that surrounded the show right from the outset was the question of the running order.
-I remember back in 1983, a man called Roger Goodman (one of the original founders of the Six of One appreciation society) appeared on Points of View to review the repeats, and made much of the fact that Channel 4 were showing the series in the wrong order.
+I remember back in 1983, a man called Roger Goodman (one of the original founders of the Six of One appreciation society) appeared on Did You See? to review the repeats, and made much of the fact that Channel 4 were showing the series in the wrong order.
 He seemed certain that if the show had been broadcast in the right order, it would all make a lot more sense.
 And some of things he pointed out made sense.
 But let's face it, The Prisoner was shown in the “right” order back in the sixties, and it didn't make a lot of sense to the viewers back then either.

 Anyway, as a insanely keen teenager, I sent off my money and joined Six of One, and that's where I discovered the controversy around the running order.
 What I particularly loved about it was that a healthy debate was encouraged, and there was no official fan club position.
 It was an eye-opener to this teenage mind, who'd joined the club expecting to be given some answers.
 And yet, it really does befit The Prisoner that there are no easy answers – and that the rights of the individual to place their own interpretation on the series is encouraged and celebrated.
 (This seems to have changed in later years, and Six of One eventually endorsed a particular running order for the series – this was used for an American DVD release, which also described it as the “fan preferred” order.
 It didn't say which fan preferred it though!
 Six of One seems to be a shadow of its former self, with a dwindling membership, so I'm not sure how representative of fan opinion they can be these days.
 Even Roger Goodman has denounced them.)